peteanderson80/SPICE/README.md

 ## A note on the magnitude of SPICE scores ##
 On MS COCO, with 5 reference captions scores are typically in the range 0.15 - 0.20.
 With 40 reference captions, scores are typically in the range 0.03 - 0.07.
 This is the expected result due to the impact of the recall component of the metric.
 To make the scores more readable, on the [MS COCO leaderboard](http://mscoco.org/dataset/#captions-leaderboard), C40 SPICE scores are multiplied by 10.

+## Policy gradient optimization of SPICE ##
+We read with interest a [paper](https://arxiv.org/abs/1612.00370) that directly optimized SPICE (and other metrics) using policy gradients.
+The results indicated that optimizing SPICE and CIDEr (SPIDEr) produced the best captions, but that optimizing SPICE on its own leads to ungrammatical results.
+This is because SPICE ignores, and does not penalize repeated scene graph tuples.
+However, it would be straightforward to adjust the metric to penalize repetition.
+Contact us for details.

 ## References ##
 If you report SPICE scores, please cite the SPICE paper:
 - [Semantic Propositional Image Caption Evaluation (SPICE)](http://panderson.me/images/SPICE.pdf)